 Real estate vacancies in Fairhill North are 4.5%, which is lower than one will find in 68.6% of American neighborhoods.
 Demand for real estate in Fairhill North is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-One of the unique characteristics of the Fairhill North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.9% of the neighborhoods in America.
+The Fairhill North neighborhood stands out for having an average per capita income lower than 97.9% of the neighborhoods in the United States.
 Also of note, 67.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Fairhill North neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Fairhill North neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 66.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.